Burke and Wills expedition: Departure from Melbourne

-The expedition took a large amount of equipment, including enough food to last two years, a cedar-topped oak camp table with two chairs, rockets, flags and a Chinese gong; the equipment all together weighed as much as 20 tonnes.
+The expedition took a large amount of equipment, including enough food to last two years, a cedar-topped oak camp table with two chairs, pocket charcoal water filters, rifles, revolvers, rockets, flags and a Chinese gong; the equipment all together weighed as much as twenty tonnes.

-Committee member Captain Francis Cadell had offered to transport the supplies from Adelaide up the Murray River to the junction with the Darling River to be collected on the way.
+Committee member Captain Francis Cadell had offered to transport the equipment from Adelaide up the Murray River to the junction with the Darling River to be collected on the way.
 However, Burke declined his offer, possibly because Cadell had opposed Burke's appointment as leader of the expedition.

-Everything was instead loaded onto six wagons.
-One wagon broke down before it had even left Royal Park and by midnight of the first day the expedition had reached only Essendon on the edge of Melbourne.
-At Essendon two more wagons broke down.
+Instead, all of the supplies were loaded onto six wagons.
+One wagon broke down before it had even left Royal Park and by midnight of the first day the expedition had reached only Essendon, on the edge of Melbourne.
+There, two more wagons broke down.
 Heavy rains and bad roads made travelling through Victoria difficult and time-consuming.
 The party arrived at Lancefield on 23 August and set up their fourth camp.
 The first day off was taken on Sunday 26 August at Camp VI in Mia Mia.